WSU-cshimizu/introduction-to-software-engineering/deliverables/reqs.md

 ## Requirements
 These are provided as _minima_ for the document.
 It is likely that in order to be comprehensive, you will want more requirements.
 * Two _top-level_ requirements per user story.
-* One _top-level_ requirement per graduate student that pertains to testing.
+* One _top-level_ requirement per graduate student that pertains to one of the testing user stories.

 Recall that a _top-level_ requirement should have _mid/low-level_ requirements beneath it that narrow the scope.